-While the fixed effects in column (1) mitigate the concern that lower wages in more concentrated labor markets are due to heterogeneity across firms, an additional concern is that the negative association between local employer concentration and wages is driven by omitted differences across different industries within firms in a given year.
-For example, a firm may have a more productive industry segment (e.g., machinery) in a less concentrated local labor market, and a less productive segment (e.g., chemicals) in a more concentrated market, which may lead to a spurious correlation between concentration and wages due to differences in productivity levels.
-To address this concern, in column (2) of Table II we include both firm-by-year fixed effects as well as industry-by-year fixed effects which absorb time-varying industry-level shocks.
+While the fixed effects in Column 1 mitigate the concern that lower wages in more concentrated labor markets are due to heterogeneity across firms, an additional concern is that the negative association between local employer concentration and wages is driven by omitted differences across different industries within firms in a given year.
+For example, a firm may have a more productive industry segment (for example, machinery) in a less concentrated local labor market, and a less productive segment (for example, chemicals) in a more concentrated market, which may lead to a spurious correlation between concentration and wages due to differences in productivity levels.
+To address this concern, in Column 2 of Table 2 we include both firm-by-year fixed effects as well as industry-by-year fixed effects which absorb time-varying industry-level shocks.
 In this analysis the identifying variation stems from plants operating in the same industry and belonging to the same firm located in different counties with varying levels of employer concentration.